Above-Os/terminus-apps/r4world/README.md

 - Executes daily.
 - Uses behavioral data and global news trends to train the model used by in Recommendation Workflow

-The recommended results are stored on you loacl Terminus Edge, and can be accessed via Wise or other compatible reading apps.